cainmagi/Dockerfiles/dockerlist.md

 ### xUbuntu

-The following images are build based on [xubuntu branch][git-xubuntu].
+The following images are built based on [xubuntu branch][git-xubuntu].

 -----